New Text Message Advertising Laws

-“Net neutrality,” warns Senator Al Franken (D-MN), “is the most important free speech issue of our time.”
+“Net neutrality,” warned Senator Al Franken (D-MN), “is the most important free speech issue of our time.”

-In recent months, Rep. Franken and several public interest groups, ranging from the far-left MoveOn.org to the far-right Gun Owners of America, have been speaking out about a set of rules put forth by the Federal Communications Commission (FCC), which aim to secure fair internet usage and protect against a monopolistic takeover of the Web.
+In recent months, Rep. Franken — and several public interest groups, ranging from the far-left MoveOn.org to the far-right Gun Owners of America — have been speaking out about a set of rules put forth by the FCC that aim to secure fair Internet usage and protect against a monopolistic takeover of the Web.

 The FCC’s guidelines are commonly known as Net neutrality principles.

-While an in-depth analysis of Net neutrality requires a deep understanding of abstract technical practices like “deep packet inspection” and “last mile throttling,” the fundamental debate is simple.
-Proponents of Net neutrality contend that the lifting or softening of Internet regulations will usher in a new, fascist-like era, wherein the free press would be obliterated; opponents of Net neutrality measures, on the other hand, affirm that internet deregulation will create more competition and ultimately benefit consumers.
+While an in-depth analysis of Net neutrality requires a deep understanding of abstract technical practices like “deep packet inspection” and “last mile throttling,” the fundamental debate is simple: Should Internet service providers (ISPs) be allowed to charge websites for a “fast lane” on the country’s online infrastructure?

 The Net Neutrality Opponents’ Argument

-At this point, proponents of Net neutrality are keeping their long-term plans under wraps, instead choosing to simply discredit the opposition’s claims for the time being.
-As one would expect, telecommunication and media companies are leading the charge to push through Net neutrality rules.
+At this point, opponents of Net neutrality seem to be keeping their long-term plans under wraps, instead choosing to discredit the opposition’s claims when asked about their stance.

 If telecommunication and media corporations win the Net neutrality war, Netflix could be among the most notable causalities.

-Currently, it costs the average person about $10 a month to belong to Netflix’s movie streaming service.
-If Net neutrality rules are overturned, cable companies, who also own the internet wiring infrastructure, could legally charge Netflix an extortionist’s rate to connect to the Internet.
+Currently, it costs the average person about $10 a month to belong to the movie streaming service.
+If Net neutrality rules are overturned, cable companies, who also own the Internet wiring infrastructure, could legally charge Netflix an extortionist’s rate to connect to the Internet.
 Naturally, the price hike imposed on Netflix would translate into higher costs for end users.